sota0113/go/README.md

-# Go Application for test on Container Services.
+# Go API Server Just Return your JSON.

 just returns json object as an API server.
 Root directory is for health check and returns json "{status:up}".
-"/dir" directory returns its IP addresses and os inforation with json format as default.
+As default, "/dir" directory returns its IP addresses and os inforation with json format.

 # USAGE
 build the app with `docker build` command and run exposing container port 8080 to any host port.